heyartifact/webflow/README.md

 In addition to the required custom attributes, any custom attribute beginning with `data-event-` will automatically be included in the payload.

+The event listeners for these events are only attached to elements that are rendered on the initial page load.
+Elements hidden with CSS will have events attached (since the elements are in the DOM), but elements that are added to the DOM after the initial load will not.
+For example:

+- The paginated FAQ block only renders the visible FAQs to the DOM, so only the first page will have analytics events.
+- The FAQ block that has separate tabs renders ALL the FAQs to the DOM (even the inactive tabs), so all the FAQs will have the proper events attached.

 ### The `Button Clicked` Event

 To have an element trigger this, assign the `data-event-name` attribute with a value of `Button Clicked`.